nozzlegear/Jesse-Cox-for-Windows/README.md

 If you want to compile this project, you'll need to install NPM, Bower, Grunt and TypeScript@1.4.1.
 If you have NPM installed, just change directory to this project in your terminal and install all of the required tools with `npm install`.

-**Note:** This current release works on Windows 8.1 and Windows 10, but the Windows Phone version isn't quite ready.
-This message will be removed when it is.

 =====================

 **TODO**: